Take a step back in time to reconnect with the time-honoured traditions of Tanzania’s Hadzabe people… by Claire Trickett2nd September 2016

 Just outside of Tanzania’s Ngorongoro Conservation Area, close to Lake Eyasi, live the few remaining members of the ancient Hadzabe tribe.
 These self-sufficient hunter-gatherers still proudly adhere to their traditional unchanged way of life and continue to live in obvious harmony with the earth.

-Guests visiting &Beyond Ngrongoro Crater Lodge can now venture out to the unknown (accompanied throughout by their &Beyond ranger of course) and spend a memorable and insightful day with the Hadzabe people, gaining fascinating insight into their untouched culture.
-It is the perfect way for guests to reconnect, not only with an ancient land, but also with the time-honoured traditions and simple way of life of its people.
+Guests visiting &Beyond Ngorongoro Crater Lodge can now venture out to the unknown (accompanied throughout by their &Beyond ranger of course) and spend a memorable and insightful day with the Hadzabe people, gaining a fascinating insight into their untouched culture.
+It is the perfect way for guests to reconnect, not only with an ancient land but also with the time-honoured traditions and simple way of life of its people.
 It really is a moment of discovery that will broaden your horizons.

 You’ll depart the lodge early, with freshly-baked mandazi (Swahili donuts) and crunchy cashews, for a comfortable 90-minute drive.
 As you approach the temporary homestead of the Hadzabe (they are nomadic after all), a local guide, fluent in Hadza, will join you and provide an interpretive, engaging experience.
 The Hadzabe will greet you enthusiastically and teach you all about their survival skills, hunting techniques, food preparation, traditional dance and beadwork, and cultural norms.